krakky/market/coopr_standalone/README.md

 # Coopr Standalone | v 1.0
-Coopr is used internally as a self-service cluster provisioner for our developers, as a CI tool for integration testing, and as a DevOps tool to test new and incremental features.
-We’ve been developing and using Coopr for over a year, and we’re noticing the benefits: our developer and DevOps productivity have doubled, and our development and test cycles have become faster.
+Coopr is used internally as a self-service cluster provisioner for CASK developers, as a CI tool for integration testing, and as a DevOps tool to test new and incremental features.
+We’ve been developing and using COOPR for over a year, and we’re noticing the benefits: our developer and DevOps productivity have doubled, and our development and test cycles have become faster.

 # SHA256 | (.pkg) integrity check
-**9870CC5B123920C6893154EB5550EA7E3340B2A1DBA25A8C29B326C99F7C0C97**
+**E259E6D22B4D3193BF324F61BC830ECD065BAB089B02C3001DEAA2BB25367F48**

 # License | Apache License 2.0
 Refer to the [LICENSE](https://github.com/krakky/market/blob/master/coopr_standalone/LICENSE) file for more info !